COMBAT BASICS

 • When knocked down, mounted or grappled, Brutal defense automatically absorbs BODY stat number [+ Tough perk, when applicable].

 • Successful defense against edged weapons and Tooth + Nail attacks absorb your BODY damage.
-These attacks ignore Tough perk.
+These attacks ignore the Tough perk.

 Pro: Brutal Defense automatically kicks in when you’re knocked down, mounted or grappled.